EEEBalanceBug-Team6/Server/README.md

 - As part of the response of the update method, the rover receives "options" for the node it is currently at.
 The decision needs to be stored in "childDirection" and sent as part of the next update post request.
 Since you are doing based on bearings, it should be in terms of degrees.
 - Remember that the margin would be half of the "wingspan" of the rover because you want it to be like +- r.
+- We know the end of the maze (furthest x or y coordinate - enter that in the frontend UI).